K-GOKULAPPADURAI/Weapon-Detection-using-Machine-learning-/README.md

 when the weapon is detected on the screen means that frame is saved to the local directory and it is shared to the required person using mail immediatley...

+**Inside the clf and weights folder there is a link for both files download and place the files on the correct link present file.**

 Feel free to ping me

 phone: 9025421765